 - Customer support is a little slow

-UP TO 10 DEVICES:IPVanish is great for families and multiple connections.
+SECURE ALL OF YOUR DEVICES:IPVanish is great for families and multiple connections.
 Easy to use with Spotify.
-Preferred by users who need high standards of privacy.
+Preferred by users who need high standards of online security.
 Can’t unblock as many video streaming services as some of its rivals.
-7-day money-back guarantee.
+30-day money-back guarantee.

 Read our full review of IPVanish.